 “People are your most important asset” or so the saying goes.
-Most employers would regard the retention of key employees as integral to their business success.
-As the employment and labour market is continuing to change, with unemployment rates falling in the UK and the supply of labour being impacted by Brexit, employers will need to consider strategies for increasing employee retention.
+Most employers would regard the retention of key employees as integral to their business success, therefore it is crucial that they consider strategies to encourage employee retention.

 What is employee retention?